WINOLD REISS (1886–1953)

-With the end of Prohibition in December 1933, Lustig opened a series of Longchamps restaurants at high profile locations around Manhattan.
+With the end of Prohibition in December 1933, Lustig opened a series of Longchamps restaurants at high-profile locations around Manhattan.
 The restaurants were intended to be elegant, serving sophisticated food and drink in glamourous surroundings to a reliable crowd of “regulars” who had money, but also accessible to middle class patrons looking for celebratory meals.
-Lustig hired top architects, Louis Alan Abramson and Ely Jacques Kahn.
-In fact, Kahn had designed 1450 Broadway, a 42-story office building called “The Continental” that opened in 1931 (and remains to this day).
-These were the years of the Great Depression and Lustig was commissioning interiors for patrons who wanted to wine and dine in settings worthy of a Busby Berkeley film.
+Lustig hired top architects, Louis Allen Abramson and Ely Jacques Kahn.
+In fact, Kahn had designed 1450 Broadway, a 42-story office building called “The Continental” that opened in 1931 and survives to this day.

 For his interiors, Henry Lustig turned to Winold Reiss.
 Reiss was, in effect, Lustig's in-house designer.
 From 1935 to 1951, Reiss designed and decorated nine Longchamps locations: 59th Street and Madison Avenue (1935); 42nd Street near Grand Central Terminal, 12th Street and Fifth Avenue in Greenwich Village, and 41st Street and Broadway, Times Square (all 1936); Broadway and Chambers Street opposite New York City Hall, 79th Street and Madison Avenue (1938); the Empire State Building (1939); 49th Street and Madison Avenue, behind Saks Fifth Avenue and St. Patrick’s Cathedral (1941); and one in Washington, D.C.
 (1951).